dominickjay/dominickjay.com/src/writing/line-clamp.md

 You've got the markup done to the design, but haven't accounted for the huge amount of text that the client will undoubtedly drop into only _some_ of them.

-{% imagePlaceholder "./src/assets/images/posts/line-clamp-card-grid.png", "Alt...
-A row of cards with long content", "Caption..
-Our generic cards with longer than needed text on them." %}
+{% imagePlaceholder "./src/assets/images/posts/line-clamp-card-grid.png", "A row of cards with long content", "Our generic cards with longer than needed text on them." %}

 Yuck.
 So we need to trim it down, make it look a bit more visually pleasing to the user right?
 We could just add a `max-height` to the cards, with an `overflow: hidden` on the `p` tag....maybe?
 Chuck in a few media queries to adjust for smaller screen sizes?